roku674/CopyrightAdder/README.md

 - **Customizable Rights Statement**: Add "All Rights Reserved" or other legal text
 - **Cross-Platform**: Available for Linux/Mac (bash), Windows (batch), and PowerShell
 - **Configuration File**: All settings now managed through a single `sources.txt` file
+- **Multi-Repository Support**: Process multiple git repositories recursively in one run
+- **Creation Timestamps**: Adds timestamp showing when copyright header was added

 ## Requirements